 The ProgramThis exchange program is open to all majors, with particular interest to students in Entertainment and Arts Management.
 Drexel students have the opportunity for full immersion in Scottish culture by taking classes with local students and becoming involved in Napier campus life.
 Edinburgh Napier University is rated in the Top 10 universities for employability in the UK, and is one of the largest higher education institutions in Scotland with almost 18,000 students from 109 countries on campus.
 It is focused on offering industry informed courses which combine the optimum balance of theory and practice, to equip graduates for success in today's competitive global job market.

 The AcademicsDrexel students can select classes (known as "modules") from any of Napier's faculties and schools, providing a diverse and flexible learning experience.
 At Scottish universities, students normally take only 3 courses per semester, but each course covers more content and is worth more credits.
-So students should plan carefully and be sure to have their Napier courses pre-approved for 4 - 6 Drexel credits each, to account for the additional content covered in each course.
+So students should plan carefully and be sure to have their Napier courses pre-approved for 5 - 6 Drexel credits each, to account for the additional content covered in each course.
 (For example, most courses at Napier are worth 5 US semester credits).

 - The Business School